-Almost as mesmeric and perennial in their sparkle as the stars in the sky, these are stars that Nature crafts deep within the earth.
+Almost as mesmeric and perennial in their sparkle as the stars in the sky, these are stars that nature rafts deep within the earth.
 Working in her mysterious way to transform base matter into a diamond with the same precision with which she helps a caterpillar emerge as a butterfly.

-Abdul Hamid Lahori who witnessed the court of Shah Jehan speaks of the diamonds that dominated the gem encrusted Peacock Throne.
+Abdul Hamid Lahori who witnessed the court of Shah Jahan, speaks of the diamonds that dominated the gem-encrusted Peacock Throne.
 Lahori’s account includes the 186-carat Koh-i-Noor diamond, the Akbar Shah diamond weighing 95 carats, as well as the 88.77-carat Shah diamond and the 83-carat Jahangir diamond.
-The only other gem he notes is the exceptionally large, Timur Ruby, which at 352.50 carats was the third-largest balas ruby in the world.
+The only other gem he notes is the exceptionally large Timur Ruby, which at 352.50 carats was the third-largest Balas ruby in the world.

-The mines of Golconda yielded their beauty, and royal houses in Hyderabad had gold betel leaf boxes in the shape of a leaf that were decorated with diamonds and enamelled panels, as well as diamond studded gold bowls with matching stands, which are possibly from the late 1700s.
-And of course the diamonds in the Nizams’ family collections could have bought the rest of India!
+The mines of Golconda yielded their beauty, and royal houses in Hyderabad had gold betel leaf boxes that were decorated with diamonds and enamelled panels, as well as diamond studded gold bowls with matching stands, which were possibly from the late 1700s.
+And of course, the diamonds in the Nizams’ family collections could have bought the rest of India!

-The passing of centuries has seen many treasures created by these houses for royalty, disappear.
+Over the centuries, many treasures created by these houses for royalty have disappeared.

 Every royal family has a diamond story.
-Nawab Kazim Ali Khan of Rampur remembers a tiara and a crown of incomparable diamonds, “though our family was partial to Basra pearls and had baskets full of them.”
+Nawab Kazim Ali Khan of Rampur while remembering a tiara and a crown of incomparable diamonds, says: “Though our family was partial to Basra pearls and had baskets full of them”.

 My own fascination for diamonds which I once thought enjoyed an overrated status, started while on a visit home to Madras for a wedding.
 As was the custom, my grand aunt summoned the diamond merchant so that diamonds, a mandatory part of every trousseau, could be selected for the bride-to-be’s jewellery.

-When, years later, I held up my earrings to my tiny granddaughter as a present to her on her first birthday, her eyes caught the sparkle of light in the stones.
-She lifted tiny hands to catch the light.
+When years later, I held up my earrings to my tiny granddaughter as a present to her, on her first birthday, her eyes caught the sparkle of light in the stones.
+She lifted her tiny hands to catch the light.

 It was a gesture symbolic of the lure of the gem.
 Its pure ray had enchanted past generations.
 As it would enthrall the generations to come.
 Indeed, a gem whose enchantment lasts forever.